 It will help you discover your hidden traits, skills, and talents.
 With a little bit of luck, you might just discover your purpose too.
 I’m talking about the higher purpose – something that a very few select possess.

-If my arguments haven’t convinced you, I’d highly suggest you to try doing it at least for once.
+If my arguments haven’t convinced you, I’d highly suggest you try doing it at least once.
 Block your previous beliefs that are making you passive and build the courage and will to give volunteering a chance.
 I promise you won’t regret it.

-In ten years from now, you’ll be truly grateful that you’ve made this first step because this specific step will improve your chances of landing much better jobs in the nearest future.
+Ten years from now, you’ll be truly grateful that you’ve made this first step because this specific step will improve your chances of landing much better jobs in the nearest future.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!